Find out more about Alliance Trust’s performance, with the help of market commentary from our Investment Manager.

 For more market insight, read our view from the Investment Manager.Monthly Factsheet Quarterly Newsletter Sign up for updates

-Alliance Trust has been awarded the AIC’s Dividend Hero award and is proud to have increased its dividend every year for 50 years.
+Alliance Trust has been awarded the AIC’s Dividend Hero award and is proud to have increased its dividend every year for over 50 years.
 This award is made by the Association of Investment Companies to the small number of investment companies who have increased their dividends each year for 20 years or more.
 For more information and a full list of qualifying companies, you can visit the AIC website.More information